Passion and experience on the conflict

 Sharon Booth, Founder & Director

 Sharon Booth has an MA from Cambridge University in Theology and Religious Studies, specialising in Islam and Biblical Studies.
 Following her graduation, she taught English at Amideast in Tunisia and then went on to work in Amman, Jordan as a Productions Manager for a publishing company with programmes aiming to promote a reading culture in the Arab World.
-In Sharon's final year in Jordan, she was employed as PA to the Defence Attaché at the British Embassy, then returned to the UK and worked with Foundation for Relief and Reconciliation in the Middle East before becoming the Director of the Solutions Not Sides Education Programme on the Israeli-Palestinian conflict in 2009 at OneVoice Europe.
+In Sharon's final year in Jordan, she was employed as PA to the Defence Attaché at the British Embassy, then returned to the UK and began work in Israeli-Palestinian conflict resolution, setting up the Solutions Not Sides Education Programme in 2010.
 Sharon speaks Arabic and French and has studied ancient Hebrew.
-In January 2016, she was awarded a Master's degree with distinction from King's College London in Terrorism, Security and Society, specialising in nationalism and religion.
+In January 2016, she was awarded a Master's degree with distinction from King's College London, in Terrorism, Security and Society, specialising in nationalism and religion.

 Jess Brandler graduated from Cambridge University in Politics, Psychology and Sociology, specialising in conflict development, and the role of religion in politics.
 Following her graduation, she was awarded a fellowship at the Central European University in Budapest, where she completed her MA in International Relations and European Studies.
 During this time, she wrote papers and ran seminars on Palestine and Israel, and volunteered with The Human Rights Initiative (HRSI).
 After graduating in Budapest, she moved back to London, where she worked with an education sector in universities and schools as Business, Sales and marketing Manager of the company Yearbook Machine.
 She previously volunteered with the charity Football Beyond Borders, and she is fast on the road to becoming a speaker of Arabic.